Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Experiments

 \textbf{Quantitative Evaluation.} We conduct a quantitative comparison with DreamBooth-V~\cite{ruiz2022dreambooth,wu2022tune} on generic video editing.
 Following~\cite{ruiz2022dreambooth}, prompt fidelity is measured by the average cosine similarity between the prompt and each video frame ViT-B/32 CLIP~\cite{clip} embeddings, denoted as CLIP-T. Subject fidelity is measured by the average cosine similarity between the ViT-S/16 DINO~\cite{dino} embeddings of each generated video frame and the reference image, denoted as DINO.
 In addition, we conduct a user study to compare the two methods in terms of video quality, subject fidelity, and prompt fidelity.
-We asked 50 users to answer questionnaires of 10 comparative questions, totaling 500 answers.
+We asked 20 users to answer questionnaires of 25 comparative questions.
 Each comparative question shows the reference image, text prompt, and videos generated by the two methods in random order.
-To minimize bias, we excluded the source video as \ours preserves the source details better through ControlNet~\cite{zhang2023adding}.
 For video quality, users are asked to answer the question: ``Which of the two videos is more natural and realistic?'', and we include a ``Cannot Determine/Both Equally'' option.
-Similarly, we ask ``Which of the two videos best reproduces the identity (e.g. item type and details) of the reference image?'' and ``Which of the two videos is better described by the text?
+Similarly, we ask ``Which of the two videos better reproduces the identity (e.g. item type and details) of the reference image?'' and ``Which of the two videos is better described by the text?
 (No need to take the reference image into account)'' for subject fidelity and prompt fidelity, respectively.
 As shown in Tab.~\ref{tab:quantitative-eval}, \ours achieves a better prompt fidelity evaluated by CLIP while DreamBooth-V obtains a higher DINO score.
 However, we conjecture that the DINO score does not fully reflect the generated quality, since DreamBooth-V tends to overfit to the reference image.
-The overfitting leads to less realistic generated results but a higher DINO score (refer to qualitative comparison in Appendix.~\ref{sec:com-db-v}).
+The overfitting leads to less realistic generated results but a higher DINO score (refer to qualitative comparison in the supplementary material).
 Regarding the user study, we find an overwhelming preference for \ours in terms of video quality, subject fidelity, and prompt fidelity, demonstrating the superiority of our method.